FIL4720 – Philosophical Aesthetics

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-Only master degree students in Philosophy (master's two years) can formally enroll, and take the course for credits.
+Only master degree students in Philosophy (master) can formally enroll, and take the course for credits.
 The 30-credits version of the course is available only for students who choose to write a MA-essay, FIL4091 – Master's Thesis in Philosophy, instead of a Master's Thesis, FIL4090 – Master's Thesis in Philosophy, and therefore need further 30 credits.

 Overlapping courses